Caio Secco

-Caio Gobbo Secco (born 20 December 1990) is a Brazilian professional footballer who plays as a goalkeeper for Primeira Liga club Moreirense.
+Caio Gobbo Secco (born 20 December 1990) is a Brazilian professional footballer who plays as a goalkeeper for Liga Portugal 2 club Leixões.
 He also holds an Italian passport.

 Club career

 Born in Cambé, Paraná, Secco graduated from local Coritiba's youth setup, and after a trial at VVV-Venlo, he joined CRB.

 On 25 June 2012, Secco moved to Vitória.
 On 21 July, he made his professional debut, replacing injured Gustavo in a 1–0 home success against Atlético-PR.

 On 6 December, Secco signed a new six-month deal with Vitória, and was subsequently loaned to Botafogo-BA.
 After the loan, his link expired and he joined Serie A club Parma in a four-year deal, being subsequently sold to Crotone in co-ownership deal.

 On 14 January 2015, he was signed by San Marino Calcio in a temporary deal.

 On 2 September 2020, Caio Secco signed with Marítimo.

 On 29 June 2021, he moved to Penafiel.

 On 6 June 2023, recently-promoted to Primeira Liga side Moreirense announced the free signing of Secco on a two-year contract.